jhap1982/giveituruguay/2010/2010-01-29 - Convention Center (MusiCares Person Of The Year), Los Angeles, CA, USA/README.md

 ## Notes

-> Notes
-Annual MusiCares dinner with a tribute to Neil Young.
+> Annual MusiCares dinner with a tribute to Neil Young.
 First show since the departure of John Frusciante and first with Josh Klinghoffer as lead guitarist although no official announcements regarding this fact had been done yet.

 ## Media